-ROLE & MISSION:
+ROLE & MISSION

 The UAO serves as the internal auditing function of Cornell University (the University).
-The UAO is an independent and objective assurance and consulting activity that is guided by a mission to enhance and protect organizational value and improve and University’s operations by providing risk-based and objective assurance, advice, and insight.
-The UAO assists the University in accomplishing its mission and objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the University’s governance, risk management, and internal control.
+The UAO is an independent and objective assurance and consulting activity that is guided by a mission to enhance and protect organizational value and improve the University’s operations by providing risk-based and objective assurance, advice, and insight.
+The UAO assists the University in accomplishing its mission and objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the University’s governance, risk management, and internal control processes.

-All UAO staff will sign annually a Standards of Conduct Agreement which includes the IIA’s Code of Ethics and information regarding confidentiality and potential conflicts of interest.
+All UAO staff will sign annually a UAO Standards of Conduct Agreement which includes the IIA’s Code of Ethics and information regarding confidentiality and potential conflicts of interest.

-- Approve the UAO charter.
+- Approve the UAO Charter.

 - Approve the risk-based annual internal audit plan.